 SOCIAL ENTREPRENEURSHIP & GOVERNMENT: Hoffman has served on the board of Endeavor Global, a nonprofit that supports what it refers to as "High-Impact Entrepreneurs" around the world.
 The main goal is to facilitate increased employment and high-quality jobs in developing areas.
-The types of ideas that receive support vary widely, and include examples such as tech companies, shopping clubs, and women-only gyms.
-The only qualification seems to be a sound business model that will benefit the community, and stacks up against the rigorous metrics that Endeavor uses to determine who receives investments, and the impact those investments make.
-Hoffman is also a funder of Code for America, a nonprofit that tries to make government more efficient through technology.
+The types of ideas that receive support vary widely, and include examples such as tech companies, shopping clubs and women-only gyms.
+The only qualification seems to be a sound business model that will benefit the community, and stacks up against the rigorous metrics that Endeavor uses to determine who receives investments and the impact those investments make.
+Hoffman is also a funder of Code for America, a nonprofit that seeks to improve government efficiency through technology.
 He's also been involved with Change.org and Chan Zuckerberg Initiative, which empowers "strong, independent leaders from academia and government, as well as the technology and nonprofit sectors to do the best work possible."

-YOUTH ACTIVISM: Hoffman has supported DoSomething.org, a nonprofit that engages young people volunterrism, and activities aimed at bringing about social change.
+YOUTH ACTIVISM: Hoffman has supported DoSomething.org, a nonprofit that engages young people's volunteerism, and activities aimed at bringing about social change.

-ARTIFICIAL INTELLIGENCE: In winter of 2015 Hoffman joined a collective of other tech companies and entrepreneurs in donating a combined $1 billion to OpenAI, a nonprofit focused on bettering "digital intelligence in the way that is most likely to benefit humanity as a whole."
+ARTIFICIAL INTELLIGENCE: In winter of 2015, Hoffman joined a collective of other tech companies and entrepreneurs in donating a combined $1 billion to OpenAI, a nonprofit focused on improving "digital intelligence in the way that is most likely to benefit humanity as a whole."